dalonsoa/scientific_computing/Exercises_R/Intro_to_R_exercises.md

 # Introduction to R

-As you have seen during the theoretical part, there are different data types in R. We are going to practise with each of them so you can get more familiar and comfortable with them.
-For each of the tutorials, you should open a new R file in RStudio and start with the following code:
+As you have seen during the theoretical part, there are different data types in R. We are going to go through different exercises and examples so you become more familiar and comfortable when using these data types in R. For each of them, there is a specific tutorial with a description about the functions being used and some exercises to practise them.

+In order for you to keep track of the exercises you have carried to practise the usage of each data type, we think that you might find useful to have a separate R script for each tutorial.
+Following the GPP, we recommend that you start each of your R scripts with the following code or something very similar:

 ```
 # Introduction to R – 180428